 Courses in Anatomy and Physiology (sometimes simply referred to as A&P courses) are also required preparation for many professional programs in health and allied health science fields.
 We receive many questions from students about which courses to take given their interests, programs of study, and future ambitions.

-The information below will hopefully inform you of the anatomy and physiology of our anatomy and physiology courses offered by Carleton Biology.
+The information below will hopefully inform you of our anatomy and human biology/physiology courses offered by Carleton Biology.

 Interested in applying to Medicine, Dentistry, Physiotherapy, Speech-Language Pathology, or similar?